-This course is designed to enhance presentation and interpersonal skills.
+- 1. This course is designed to enhance presentation and interpersonal skills. - 2.
+Successful transfer of scientific knowledge both orally and in writing.

 The focus shall be give on communication and presentation skills.
+Basic presentation skills, Oration etc.

-Students' presentations on specific topics.
+Flip Class on specific topics (Topics be chosen by the students').
 The evaluation shall be done based on the presentation.